-- (1) you may begin by numbering the first table with "1" and continue to number your tables consecutively throughout the entire manuscript; or (2) using a decimal numbering system you may number your tables consecutively within each chapter.
+- Titles may be shorter than they appear in the text as long as they are not misleading.
+Titles may not be longer than the titles in the text. - Numbering of tables.
+You have two options: - (1) you may begin by numbering the first table with "1" and continue to number your tables consecutively throughout the entire manuscript; or - (2) using a decimal numbering system you may number your tables consecutively within each chapter.
 Thus, if chapter four has three tables and chapter five has three tables, the numbering would be as follows: 4.1, 4.2, 4.3, 5.1, 5.2, 5.3.
-The same numbering system applies to figures. - Single space within titles which are longer than one line, but double space between each entry.
+The same numbering system applies to figures.